joonaspessi/AdventOfCode2021/README.md

 ## Working with the code

-Run a specific day solution by executing command
+Run a day XX solution by executing command

 ```bash
 $ cargo run --bin dayXX
 ```

-and run the unit tests for that specific day
+and run the unit tests for day XX

 ```bash
 $ cargo test --bin dayXX
 ```

-For Test Driven Development, you can setup a Nodemon to run unit tests on every file change
+For Test Driven Development, you can setup a Nodemon to run unit tests on source file change

 ```bash
 $ npm i -g nodemon #if not installed, install nodemon with npm